citp/privacy-policy-historical/r/ru/rug/rugbyworldcup.com.md

-> *The following text is extracted and transformed from the rugbyworldcup.com privacy policy that was archived on 2014-10-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141008195607id_/http%3A//www.rugbyworldcup.com/privacypolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rugbyworldcup.com privacy policy that was archived on 2015-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150628203232id_/http%3A//www.rugbyworldcup.com/privacy-policy) for the most accurate reproduction.*

-# Official RWC 2015 Site - Privacy statement

-Rugby World Cup Limited and/or its associated companies (including the International Rugby Board) ("RWC", “us”, “our “or “we”) have created this privacy statement to demonstrate our firm commitment to privacy.
-The following is a full description of our information collection and dissemination practices for www.rugbyworldcup.com ("the site").
-It sets out what information is collected about you when you visit the site, how this information is used, if it is disclosed and the way in which we protect user’s privacy.
-Please read the following carefully to understand our views and practices regarding your personal information and how we will treat it.
+# Rugby World Cup

 For the purpose of the Irish Data Protection Acts, 1988 & 2003, as amended or re-enacted from time to time (the “Acts”), the data controller is Rugby World Cup Limited having its principal place of business at First Floor, Huguenot House, 35-38 St. Stephen's Green, Dublin 2, Ireland.
 We fully respect your right to privacy, and any personal information which you volunteer to us will be treated with the highest standards of security and confidentiality in accordance with the terms of the Acts.

-**Collection of Information**
+#### Collection of Information

 In general, you can visit the site without providing personal information.
 However, there may be times when we will request personal information in order that you may participate in the site's activities or features.